samapriya/GeoObject-PlanetJSON/ReadMe.md

 # GeoObject-PlanetJSON
-This tool makes use of gdal and pyshp libraries and proects to convert between
+This tool makes use of gdal and pyshp libraries and projects to convert between
 1) Google Earth Keyhole Markup Language or KML file
 2) ESRI shapefiles
 3) geojson file(in this case from geojson.io)